 Below are some of the reasons why sophisticated investors prefer the Delaware Statutory Trust investment strategy over Tenants in Common.

 In a TIC structure, decisions regarding the sale of the property, or refinancing of the property must be unanimously agreed by all the parties involved in the TIC.
-Unfortunately, there have been instances where 98 percent of the investors are voting for the sale of the property and yet 2% are against it putting the entire sale process in jeopardy.
+One can already see this is a disaster in the making.
+There have been instances where more than 90% percent of the investors are voting for the sale of the property and yet the minority are against it putting the entire sale process in jeopardy.
 That’s one of the reasons why so many TICs failed in the 2008-2009 period.

 The DST structure allows for up to 499 investors which reduces its minimum investment amount when compared to TICs, which only allows for 35 investors.
 The typical DST minimum investment amount of $100,000 makes it possible for investors to diversify their investment across multiple DSTs at a single time.